True Miracle Stories

 by Deb Matthews

 Welcome!
-Here's another true story from my collection of things that have really happened to me (including stories about healing, miracles, angels, Civil Air Patrol and God's love and blessings).
-This is about God's love and healing me of the flu in the middle of a worship service.
+Here's another true miracle story from my collection of things that have really happened to me (including stories about miracles, angels, Civil Air Patrol and God's love and blessings).
+This one is about God's love in healing me of the flu in a worship service.

 Copyright © 2000 by Debra K. Matthews.
 All rights reserved

 Why was I here?
 I ached all over, and my stomach was at war.
 I was feverish and weak, but I had to be here.
 I couldn't not be here.

 'Here' was church on a Sunday night, and the one place I wanted to be most when things were out of sorts.
 'Here' was where I could sing with the rest of the 'family' of believers.
 Where I could draw close to the Lord in a corporate body of worship.
 True, I could worship Him at home, and draw close to Him at home, and feel His presence at home.
 But the Bible also told us not to forsake the assembling of ourselves together.

 Yes, I know God is present everywhere, but there's just something special about worshipping with a large body of believers.
 There's an atmosphere of faith that fills a building when a whole group of people starts laying aside all the troubles that weigh them down and purpose to turn their thoughts and hearts over to the Lord.
 And that's exactly what happened that night.